GeorgeTan615/Tech-Notes/REST APIs/Questions.md

 - PATCH alters only specified data of an existing resource

 ## What is the payload in the context of REST API?
-- Paylod refers to data that has been transferred through the REST API
+- Payload refers to data that has been transferred through the REST API
 - If client makes GET request to server, server will provide a response with the paylod
 - A client may also provide payload in a POST request, where the client is giving data to the server